HIV/AIDS has an impact on our employees and on our business; ending the epidemic is a priority for both individuals and economies.

 Working with others to drive change

 We’re one of the founding members of the Global Business Coalition on HIV/AIDS, Tuberculosis and Malaria (GBC).
-We work closely with a range of other international organizations, such as UNAIDS, PEPFAR, USAID, WHO, the World Economic Forum, the Gates Foundation and the WWA (Workplace Wellness Alliance) as well as the Institute for Health and Productivity Management.
+We work closely with a range of other international organisations, such as UNAIDS, PEPFAR, USAID, WHO, the World Economic Forum, the Bill and Melinda Gates Foundation and the WWA (Workplace Wellness Alliance) as well as the Institute for Health and Productivity Management.
 In the spirit of sharing our learning, our programmes are available as models on the GBC and the Global Health Initiative websites.

 World AIDS Day